nashare/100_Days_Of_Frontend_Interview_Questions/README.md

 # Day 32

-156. ### What is the purpose of the array slice method?
+157. ### What is the purpose of the array slice method?

-     The `slice()` method returns the selected elements in an array as a new array object.
-It selects the elements starting at the given start argument, and ends at the given optional end argument without including the last element.
+     The slice() method of the Array object is used to extract a section of an array and return it as a new array, without modifying the original array.
+It's a method to create shallow copies or subsets of arrays. let arr = [1, 2, 3, 4, 5];
+      let subset = arr.slice(1, 4);
+      console.log(subset);  // Outputs: [2, 3, 4]

-157. ### What is the purpose of the array splice method?
+158. ### What is the purpose of the array splice method?

      The `splice()` is an array method in JavaScript that allows you to modify an array by adding, removing, or replacing elements.
 It takes two required parameters: the index at which to start making changes to the array, and the number of elements to remove.
 It also has an optional parameter for adding one or more elements to the array.

-158. ### What is the difference between slice and splice?
+159. ### What is the difference between slice and splice?

      | slice                                        |                     splice                      |
      | -------------------------------------------- | :---------------------------------------------: |